Where Is The Seminar?

 If you cancel at any time up to two months before the seminar, you will receive a full fees refund, less a £20 admin fee.

 If you cancel at any time during the month before the seminar, you will only receive a fees refund if we manage to find someone else willing to take your place at the seminar.
-If we do manage to find someone to take your place, you will receive your fees back, less a £150 charge which covers the time spent processing your refund and refilling your place at the seminar.
-With just a few weeks before the seminar starts, it can take considerable time to find an alternative student to take a cancelled place at short notice.
+If we do manage to find someone to take your place, you will receive your fees, less a £100 charge which covers the time spent processing your refund and refilling your place at the seminar.
+With just a few weeks before the seminar starts, it can take considerable time to find an alternative student to take up a cancelled place at short notice.

 In the highly unlikely event that the whole seminar should have to be cancelled, the liability of York Antiquarian Book Seminar and it's organizers to a potential participant shall be limited to the full refund of course fees received from that student.